 - Even when your password falls into the wrong hand, your files are still protected.

 The exchange of data is still often done with the help of mobile data carriers such as USB sticks.
 The risk of data loss is high in this case, be it through accidental loss or theft.
 Data can be copied within seconds without the person concerned noticing.
 This option provides methods to encrypt removable media, USB, and external hard drives.
 This allows you to encrypt the entire partition (entire device) which is similar to FDE.

 I hope you found this blog post helpful.
+In this guide, you have learnt about Full Disk Encryption with PBA or without PBA, UEFI, Secure Boot, BIOS, File and Directory Encryption and Container Encryption.
 If you have any questions, please let me know in the comment session.